 In addition to the traditional summer events which have become synonymous with Park City, two major winter ski events take pace.
 The Snowboard World Cup held at Park City Mountain Resort and the FIS Freestyle Championships held at Deer Valley, have become annual events.
 Few cities host as many or as large of a variety of major special events as does Park City.
 Proudly, we believe that no one does them better.
 N-SERVICE TRAINING: Park City Police Department has an In-Service Training Program that is overseen by the Administration Captain and an Operations Sergeant.
 The training goal is to provide quality training that is beneficial to all department members.
 The State of Utah requires a minimum of 40 hours of Law Enforcement Training annually for each certified Law Enforcement Officer.
 The department provides a minimum of 40 hours training through our in-service training program to ensure that each officer has an opportunity to obtain the training hours necessary for continued certification.
-Officers are encouraged to attend at least eighty percent of the training provided by the department, and are also encouraged to attend training outside of the department in order to network and build working relationships with other agencies.
+Every fall a two week mandatory training block is set up so that each officer receives the same training and receives the minimum training hours for state certification.
+In addition to the mandatory training block, a variety of in-service training is provide throughout the year and officers are encouraged to attend at least 80% of the training provided.
+Officers are also encouraged to attend training outside of the department in order to network and build working relationships with other agencies.

 The in-service training provides the department and state-mandated training for each officer such as: firearms, domestic violence, CPR, and non-lethal weapons recertifications.
 Other training provided includes such courses as: legal updates, incident command, patrol tactics, and community-oriented policing.
 Most courses provided are open to the surrounding agencies at no cost to their department.